 - I’m trying not to be too hard on myself.

 How are you getting on working from home?
-What things that are helping you?
+What things are helping you?
 Let me know – my email inbox is open: [email protected].